 Bali is a traveler’s paradise, abundant in safe, affordable accommodation.
 I’ve highlighted the top places to stay, delicious places to eat and fun things to do in all the best cities to visit (note all prices are in US Dollars).
 Obviously you’ll be on a budget, so group hostels are the cheapest way to stay, plus it’s a great way to meet and mingle with other travelers!

-Ubud is often referred to as the heart of Bali and is a must visit for first timers to the island.
+The heart of Bali lies in Ubud and it’s a must visit for first timers to the island.
 Ubud is rich in local culture and is a yoga lover’s paradise.
 There’s nothing quite like taking a class or a retreat in the jungle of Indonesia to awaken the mind and soul.
 Even if you aren’t a yogi, getting lost wandering the bustling streets will surely make you fall in love.